Batman and Hindu-Muslim Dialogue

 “And so you would want me to accept religion?”

 “I want you to accept nothing.
 I want you only to keep an open mind.
 Be open to everything.
 Do not dismiss something now just because you had dismissed it in the past.
 Let each embrace/dismissal be as fresh as the brand new moment you always encounter.
 And you should know that most religious traditions have stood the test of time for thousands of years primarily for their experiential dimension.
 The true test of religion then, is less as doctrine and more as a spiritual tool – what the Buddhists call an upaya, and what Foucault terms ‘technologies of the self’.
-We encourage you, Charles, to use religious rituals and practices as psychologically rich tools of knowing the reality of yourself: either by honest and introspective self-talk, or in moments of silence, quiet contemplation, and reverie, or through the therapeutic experience of standing naked before God/the Universe – baring all out, pouring your heart out.
+We encourage you, Charles, to use religious rituals and practices as psychological tools for self-knowledge: either through the practice of honest and introspective self-talk, or in moments of silence, quiet contemplation, and reverie, or through the therapeutic experience of standing naked before God/the Universe – baring all out, pouring your heart out.
 Just like the gopis at the bank of the river Yamuna lost their clothes before Sri Krishna.
 Their nakedness being symbolic of how we too must present ourselves before the knowing and loving gaze of the Universe.”

 “Illuminating.
 I must admit, this is a very practical and utilitarian way of looking at religion.
 As a means to an end.”

 “Right.
 And, isn’t that how it should always be, Charles?
 Religion was always meant to be a means to the realization of God/Self.
 The problem arises when believers stop worshipping God and start worshipping religion.
-In this way, it is believers who are often most insulting of God.”
+In this way, it is believers who can often most insulting of God and defile His name in their misguided defence of Him.”

 “I agree.
 Which is why religious people are most off-putting in my experience.”